AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Orientation.md

 ## Overview

-Orientation depends on plot type and inversion of axes, below you will find all possible axes orientation and inverting JS Settings with demonstration preview.
+Orientation depends on plot type and inversion of axes, below you will find all possible axes {api:anychart.core.axes.Linear#orientation}orientation{api} and inverting JS Settings with demonstration preview.

-Though these settings are demonstrated using Bar/Column charts - they work for all other chart types.
+Though these settings are demonstrated using {api:anychart.core.cartesian.series.Bar}Bar{api}/{api:anychart.core.cartesian.series.Column}Column{api} charts - they work for all other chart types.

 ## Column Mode